lagom/lagom-gameon-example/README.md

 [Game On!](https://gameontext.org/) is both a sample microservices application, and a throwback text adventure brought to you by the WASdev team at IBM.

-TODO: Duncan & Erin please fill in with additional content as needed

 ## Deploying to Bluemix

 1. Log in to Bluemix with the workshop email address you were provided: